Mauricetown Fire Company — Commercial Township Fire District 2

 Ron Sutton (running for re-election)

-- Outreach planned / in-person delivery expected (Feb 2)
+- Outreach delivered (Feb 2)

 - Response received